 Figure 2.10 Example XBeach result for ship-induced waves.
 Measurements are taken at Bath, in the Scheldt Estuary, The Netherlands (Schroevers et al., 2011).

+In addition to the propagation of ship-induced waves, XBeach computes the forces and moments acting on the ship body.
+With this functionality, passing ship effects can be analyzed (e.g. Zhou, 2013).

 Boundary conditions